-The service continued to be well-led.
-There was a registered manager, who was also the owner in post.
+The service remained well-led.
+There was a registered manager in post.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.

 Staff spoke positively about communication and how the registered manager worked well with them and encouraged an open culture.
 Staff felt able to raise concerns and would be listened to.
-Comments included: "(Registered manager) always gives me support"; "I can always go to (registered manager)" and "(Registered manager) leads by example.
-Venville House is a truly lovely environment to work in."
+Staff commented: "I love it here.
+Any resources we need is not a problem.
+We are a team.
+Staff are well looked after.
+It's not like coming to work, it's like one big family" and "The management are very supportive."

-Due to the size of the service and how the owner worked alongside the staff team informal staff meetings occurred on an on-going basis.
-Staff confirmed they were kept up to date with things affecting the overall service via meetings and conversations on an on-going basis.
+Various staff meetings occurred on a regular basis.
+Staff confirmed they were kept up to date with things affecting the overall service via team meetings and conversations on an on-going basis.
 Additional meetings took place on a regular basis as part of the service's handover system which occurred at each shift change.

 People's views and suggestions were taken into account to improve the service.
-Surveys had been completed by people using the service and relatives in 2016.
+Surveys had been completed by people using the service, relatives, staff and professionals in 2016.
 The surveys asked specific questions about the standard of the service and the support it gave people.
-All responses were positive.
+Where actions were required these had been followed up by the registered manager.
+For example, improvement to the laundry service.
 This showed that the organisation recognised the importance of continually improving the service to meet people's individual needs.
 This included the gathering of people's views to improve the quality and safety of the service and the care being provided.

 The service's vision and values centred around the people they supported.
 The organisation's statement of purpose documented a philosophy of maximising people's life choices, encouraging independence and people having a sense of worth and value.
-Our inspection found that the organisations philosophy was embedded in Venville House.
+Our inspection found that the organisations philosophy was embedded in West View.

 The service worked with other health and social care professionals in line with people's specific needs.
 This also enabled the staff to keep up to date with best practice, current guidance and legislation.
 Staff commented that communication between other agencies was good and enabled people's needs to be met.
 Care files showed evidence of professionals working together.
-For example, GP and community nurse.
+For example, GP and district nurse.
 Medical reviews took place to ensure people's current and changing needs were being met.
-Professionals confirmed that the service was prompt to liaise with them and took on board advice and guidance to aid people's general well-being.
+Professionals confirmed that the service was prompt in referring to them and took on board advice and guidance.

 There was evidence that learning from incidents and accidents and investigations took place and appropriate changes were implemented.
-For example, changes to a person's care plan and risk assessment to reflect current circumstances.
+For example, changes to a person's care plan and risk assessment to reflect current circumstances and additional staff training.
 Actions had been taken in line with the service's policies and procedures.
 Where incidents had taken place, involvement of other health and social care professionals was requested to review people's plans of care and treatment.
-The service was both responsive and proactive in dealing with incidents which affected people.

-Checks were completed on a regular basis as part of monitoring the service provided.
+Audits were completed on a regular basis as part of monitoring the service provided.
 For example, the checks reviewed people's care plans and risk assessments, incidents and accidents and health and safety.
 This enabled any trends to be spotted to ensure the service was meeting the requirements and needs of people being supported.
 Where actions were needed, these had been followed up.
-For example, care plans reviewed and maintenance jobs completed.
-These checks assured the provider about the quality of care delivered at the home.
+For example, maintenance jobs completed.